ChicagoDro/Databricks_Usage_Copilot/README.md

 ## Overview

-**Data Reliability Copilot** is a deterministic, report-driven AI assistant for analyzing cost, reliability, performance, and operational risk in Data Engineering workloads.
+**Databricks Usage Copilot** is a deterministic, report-driven AI assistant for analyzing cost, reliability, performance, and operational risk in Data Engineering workloads.

 Unlike chat-first copilots, this project is **report-driven and deterministic**: